-The Management Board has the responsibility to monitor the overall risk process within the Company.
+The Management Board has the responsibility to monitor the overall risk process within the Group.

-Rick cantrol
+Rick control

-The Risk Management Department is responsible for implementing and maintaining risk related procedures to ensure an independent control process, and for monitoring compliance with risk principles, policies and limits, across the Company.
-The Company's Risk Management Department comprises two separate units financial risk management and credit risk departments.
+The Risk Management Department is responsible for implementing and maintaining risk related procedures to ensure an independent control process, and for monitoring compliance with risk principles, policies and limits, across the Group.
+The Risk Management Department comprises two separate units: financial risk management and credit risk departments.